 What is the Procedure Price Lookup Tool?

-The Procedure Price Lookup Tool is an online resource CMS offers to beneficiaries.
+The Procedure Price Lookup Tool is one of the tools CMS offers to beneficiaries.
 With this tool, users can research the national average prices of procedures they may receive in the outpatient department or ambulatory surgical center of a hospital.
 Thus, the Tool helps users make educated decisions about where to undergo Medicare-covered services based on cost.

 The Centers for Medicare & Medicaid Services launched the tool to empower consumers with cost and quality information.
 It’s important to note that the Procedure Price Lookup Tool is only for Original Medicare.